latchbio/latch/docs/workflow_io.md

 ```

-In this example, we organize all output data into a single directory and set our output_dir FlyteDirectory path to this local directory.
-Here is a breakdown of what is happening.
-In Latch Console, you specify where you want your outputs to go in latch data.
+Set a single directory to organize all output data into and setting the output_dir FlyteDirectory path to this local directory.

+Here is a breakdown of this procedure.
+In Latch Console, specify where you want your outputs to go in Latch data.
 This gets transformed into a location in the cloud.
-When you set the path of the output FlyteDirectory and return said FlyteDirectory, flyte uploads your local directory to the cloud location.
-This data is then synced into latch data and whoever ran your workflow gets the results.
+When you set the path of the output as FlyteDirectory and return said FlyteDirectory, Flyte will upload your local directory to the cloud location.
+This data is then synced into Latch data and whoever ran it gets the results ==when the work completes??==.

+==Some details on the why maybe?==

-## Note on Default values
+## Setting Default Values

 When specifying the inputs of your workflow, you can pass in default values.
 You must pass in default values for any parameter you do not wish the user to set every run.
 They can always override this value.
 One notable confusing case is with optionals.
 Always give optional parameters a default value.
-See how this is done in the Bactopia example below.
+See how this is done in the Bactopia example below. ==Why not show example here??==

-## Note on Predefined Launchplans
+## Launchplans (Setting Test Data for Users)

-When authoring a workflow, it is useful to have default sets of input data for new users to play around with.
-In flyte, we use launchplans to capture this concept.
-In the launchplan, you must provide values for any non-optional parameter without a default value.
+When authoring a workflow, it is useful to have ~~default~~ ==test== sets of input data for new users to play around with.
+In Flyte, we use launchplans to capture this concept.
+In the launchplan, you must provide values for any non-optional parameter without a default value. ==Would wanna see the anatomy of a plan??==

 ```
-from flytekit import LaunchPlan, task, workflow
+from Flytekit import LaunchPlan, task, workflow
 ...
 @large_task
 def bactopia_tsk(